vivishno/arm_deploy/README.md

-#test arm deploy
-## GitHub Actions for deploying to Azure resources to azure using ARM templates
+## GitHub Actions for deploying Azure resources using ARM templates

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions)  gives you the flexibility to build an automated software development lifecycle workflow.